-Year Title Author Summary 1841 The National List Disagreed with Adam Smith, stating that a country had a System of responsibility both to current and future generations.
-Political Navigation and technology are important to avoid Economy stagnation, hence there is a role for the state in promoting them.
-Argued that although this was not widely acknowledged, Britain had benefited from both early industrialisation and protectionism.
-1983 Industrial Schultze Examined industrial policy as the alternative to the neo- Policy: A classical ideas of supply-side economics ahead of the 1984 Dissent Democratic presidential nomination.
+Year Title Author Summary 1776 Wealth of Nations Smith Argued that economic systems were capable of operating semi-automatically with minimal intervention.
+The 'invisible hand' of the economy could, however, be impeded by monopolies and the privileging of certain economic groups over others.
+Trade should move from 'mercantilism' towards specialisation based on 'comparative advantage'.
+1791 Report on Manufactures Hamilton Favoured manufacturing over agriculture, advocating of state intervention to promote industry.
+This intervention was necessary to enable initial competition against incumbent industries in foreign countries.
+1841 The National System of Political Economy List Disagreed with Adam Smith, stating that a country had a responsibility both to current and future generations.
+Navigation and technology are important to avoid stagnation, hence there is a role for the state in promoting them.
+Argued that although this was not widely acknowledged, Britair had benefited from both early industrialisation and protectionism.
+1983 Industrial Policy: A Dissent Schultze Examined industrial policy as the alternative to the neo-classical ideas of supply-side economics ahead of the 1984 Democratic presidential nomination.
 However, industrial policy may be a 'dangerous solution for an imaginary problem'.

-1992 Britain's Broadberry Proposed that poor British interwar productivity Productivity & Crafts performance was a result of inadequate human capital, Gap in the restrictive working practices and collusive agreements 1930s: Some among firms.
-Weaknesses in firm structure have been Neglected overemphasised in studies of the period, and more attention Factors should be given to the role of the market in determining business conduct.
-2006 The case for Pack & An investigation of the rationale for industrial policy to industrial Saggi correct market failures preventing industrialisation. policy: a Concluded that there appears to be little empirical support critical survey for an activist government policy even though market failures exist that can, in principle, justify the use of industrial policy.
-2008 Normalising Rodrik Industrial policy has a strong theoretical logic.
-The case Industrial against industrial policy rests upon the difficulty of its Policy implementation.
+Year Title Author Summary 1992 Britain's Productivity Gap in the 1930s: Some Neglected Factors Broadberry & Crafts Proposed that poor British interwar productivity performance was a result of inadequate human capital, restrictive working practices and collusive agreements among firms.
+Weaknesses in firm structure have been overemphasised in studies of the period, and more attention should be given to the role of the market in determining business conduct.
+2006 The case for industrial policy: a critical survey Pack & Saggi An investigation of the rationale for industrial policy to correct market failures preventing industrialisation.
+Concluded that there appears to be little empirical support for an activist government policy even though market failures exist that can, in principle, justify the use of industrial policy.
+2008 Normalising Industrial Policy Rodrik Industrial policy has a strong theoretical logic.
+The case against industrial policy rests upon the difficulty of its implementation.
 Three key design attributes that industrial policy must possess include embeddedness, carrot-and-stick measures (i.e., not simply subsidising lazy industry) and accountability.
-2009 Trade, Foreign Harrison & A broad historical exploration of the proposed benefits of Investment Rodriguex- abandoning policy neutrality over trade, FDI and resource and Industrial Clare allocation - collectively "industrial policy".
-Working both Policy for theoretically and empirically, differentiates between 'hard', Developing price-distorting interventions which are seen to be Countries ineffective, and 'soft' policies which deal directly with coordination failures.

-Year Title Author Summary 2012 Industrial Owen European industrial policy post-WWII passed through two policy in phases.
-The first was the creation of national champions Europe since deemed essential for the national economic, such as high- the Second tech industries in aerospace and computing, seeking to World War: narrow the 'technology-gap' between Europe and the US. what has been From the 1980s, this shifted towards attempts to make the learnt? broader environment favourable for business.
+2009 Trade, Foreign Investment and Industrial Policy for Developing Countries Harrison & Rodriguex- Clare A broad historical exploration of the proposed benefits of abandoning policy neutrality over trade, FDI and resource allocation - collectively "industrial policy".
+Working both theoretically and empirically, differentiates between 'hard', price-distorting interventions which are seen to be ineffective, and 'soft' policies which deal directly with coordination failures.
+2012 Industrial policy in Europe since the Second World War: what has been learnt?
+Owen European industrial policy post-WWII passed throug two phases.
+The first was the creation of national champions deemed essential for the national economic, such as high-tech industries in aerospace and computing, seeking to narrow the 'technology- gap' between Europe and the US.
+From the 1980s, this shifted towards attempts to make the broader environment favourable for business.
 Industrial policy should be broad and aimed at the wider business environment, promoting competition and innovation and facilitating industrial change.